It started with a bus crash.

 The plot moved along pretty quickly, and once I got into the book, I read it in just a couple of days.
 I liked the little plot twist, although I guessed it early on (but didn’t mind being right), and appreciate that, for a change, this seems to be a stand-alone book rather than the beginning of a series.
 Although I was left with some questions, I was happy to read a book that wasn’t clearly leading into a sequel.

 I would have liked to have learned more about the actual drug and process used in the Revive program.
-Although I’ve categorized this book as science fiction, it was pretty light on the fiction.
+Although I’ve categorized this book as science fiction, it was pretty light on the science.
 However, I really liked this book and definitely recommend it, if you like contemporary YA with some ‘sci-fi lite’.